Juan-Alvarado/weatherapp-boilerplate/README.md

 - The CSS pre-processor in use is Less.
 You don't have to worry about the syntax and just write in normal CSS as there are helper modules to assist you (located in `style/helpers`).

-- There are many weather APIs out there; this boilerplate uses WeatherUnderground, which I highly recommend for any detailed info you may need; sign up is free and you can find out more about it here : https://www.wunderground.com/weather/api/d/docs?MR=1 There's also a console, where you can check out particular responses : https://apigee.com/console/wunderground
+- There are many weather APIs out there; this boilerplate uses OpenWeatherMap.
+Sign up, is free and you can find out more about it here : https://openweathermap.org/api

 - Most importantly, have fun with it ! 👌